-Personal items or valuables will be covered under your contents insurance.
+Personal items or valuables can be covered under your contents insurance.
 However, double check what will and won’t be covered in the event of a flood.
 Some more valuable items may require separate insurance policies or even a ‘high risk’ policy.

 If required, your insurance policy may cover the costs of drying out and repairing your home, replacing damaged possessions, the fees for professional services (builders, architects, solicitors etc.), and even alternative accommodation if you are unable to live at home.
 It all depends on the type of policy you have.
 So please check.